quantumjim/get_memory/README.md

 * Scientifically accurate animations of teleportation (for bitmaps), made using Qiskit (see [here](https://github.com/quantumjim/quantograph/blob/master/example.md)).
 These didn't quite make it into the game.
 * [The history of games for quantum computers](https://medium.com/@decodoku/the-history-of-games-for-quantum-computers-a1de98859b5a)
+* A barely playable ASCII prototype for this game can be found [here](https://trinket.io/python3/cab3091236).